ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 ## Choosing the IP ranges for MetalLB

-You have to choose an IP range on the external network your K3s cluster is connected to.
+You have to choose an IP range on the external or public network your K3s cluster is connected to.
 This IP range should leave out the IPs already used by the K3s nodes themselves, helping you in keeping the nodes differentiated from the services deployed in them.

 In this chapter, the chosen IP subrange "reserved" for MetalLB is `10.7.0.1-10.7.0.20`.
 It only has twenty IPs, and you may be wondering why so few.
-The reason is that this guide will show you how to access the services you deploy not by assigning them a specific IP, but through the Traefik ingress service already running in your K3s cluster.
-The main exception to this is the Traefik service itself, which needs its own external IP to be reachable to do its job.
+The reason is that this guide will show you how to access the services you deploy not by assigning them a specific static IP, but through the Traefik ingress service already running in your K3s cluster.
+The main exception to this is the Traefik service itself, which needs its own public static IP to be reachable to do its job.
 In general, you either expose services directly through an external IP assigned by the load balancer or make them reachable through the ingress service, **never in both ways at the same time**.

 > [!IMPORTANT]
 > **The bigger the reserved IP range, the greater the risk of having IP conflicts**\